GixxerMKD/mkalias/README.md

 Works in com_content and any other component which uses title/name and alias/slug.

 Tested with com_content, DP Calendar, Phoca Gallery on Joomla 6.0.3

+Simply type the Title in Cyrillic and leave the alias field empty.

+Download the zip file and install it as any other Joomla extensions, then in Plugins, look for MK Alias and enable the plugin.